Summer 2021 Newsletter

 ASMH Workforce Survey

-One of the benefits of ASMH membership is the ability to contribute to ASMH's biennial Workforce Survey.
+One of the benefits of ASMH membership is the ability to contribute to ASMH’s biennial Workforce Survey.
 Data obtained from this survey will not only help examine industry standards and trends, but will assist you and other Mohs technicians in determining if you are paid competitively.
-When you know what the industry standard is, you can better negotiate your salary with your current employer during the performance appraisal process.
+When you know what the industry standard is, you can negotiate salary with your current employer during the performance appraisal process.
 This information can also assist you with future job search efforts.
+This survey will close September 30, 2021.

 To view the results of the 2019 Workforce Survey, log in to the Members page on the ASMH website.